Student Advisory Board

 Decorative.

-We are looking for students from all colleges and levels of study across our Australian campuses who will be continuing their studies in 2024.
-The 12-15 members of the Board will be chosen through a nomination/expression of interest process.
+Students from all colleges and levels of study across our Australian campuses are welcome to apply during recruitment periods.
+The members of the Board are chosen through a nomination/expression of interest process.

 If you are a staff member, you can nominate a student for the Library’s Student Advisory Board.